tthew/jobs/infrasctructure-engineer.md

 - At least 2 years of experience in Linux / UNIX systems administration, network administration or infrastructure management
 - Good understanding of git
 - Familiarity with Apache CouchDB, …
-- Familiarity with Nginx, Python, Django, fabric or SaltStack
+- Familiarity with Nginx, Python, Django, fabric
 - Excellent communication skills and self-initiative
 - Language Skills: fluent English is a must, German, Spanish and French are nice-to-haves
 - Location: Berlin